tomfa/aws-frontend-workshop/README.md

 Losing HTTPS in not acceptable.
 There's a few other quirks with using S3 as a direct endpoint (or CNAME'ed to), but they can all be remedied with CloudFront.

+## Adding Cloudfront
+Cloudfront is a cache layer / CDN service from AWS.
+It helpes us with certain aspects.
+It simplifies HTTPS and the use of certificates.
+It optimizes latency, through distributing cache to different location.
+And it can gzip your content, and lower your costs.

+Also, you can combine it with Cloudtrail for detailed logging, as well as generate a more condence report on the traffic to the Cloudfront distributions.

+1. **Create a Cloudfront distribution**
+Go to Cloudfront in the [AWS Console](https://console.aws.amazon.com/cloudfront).
+Select your S3 bucket (fishsticksonarod.s3.amazonaws.com) as Origin Domain Name.
+Also, set *Compress Objects Automatically* to *Yes*, and *Default Root Object* to *index.html* Other than that, you can go for the defaults :)
+&nbsp;
+**Notable configuration options**
+- *Restrict bucket access*: You can make the bucket only accessable via cloudfront
+- *Viewer Protocol Policy*: You can auto redirect HTTP to HTTPS
+- *Allowed HTTP Methods*: You can allow all methods, but cloudfront will never cache methods other than GET, HEAD (optionally OPTIONS)
+- *Forward Headers*: Forwarding all headers disables caching.
+Both this and forwarding cookies should be *None* or *Whitelist* if possible.
+- *Alternate Domain Names*: Which domains that can be allowed to CNAME here
+- *SSL Certificate:* You can request a (free) SSL certificate from AWS for this service, and it will be automatically updated before it expires.
+(You can also provide your own certificate).
+Be aware though, that the SSL certificates must come from US East (N. Virginia) Region.

+The distribution will take ~15 minutes to boot up before being accessable.